Arriving in the morning

 There are lots of things that you can do at home to help you with your maths, such as:

-We will all have our lunch in the main academy hall.
-We will walk over to the hall together and then we will sit at tables and eat our lunch with our friends.
-It is really important that you are able to eat your dinner with a knife and fork so make sure you practice!After we have eaten lunch, the children play on the playground.
-Although closely monitored, the children are given the opportunity to take part in unstructured play which encourages them to develop their own games and rules.
+We currently have our lunch our classroom.
+We sit at tables and eat our lunch with our friends.
+It is important that you can eat your packed lunch independently so make sure you practice opening things yourself.
+There are adults to help you if you get really stuck.
+After we have eaten lunch, the children play on the playground.
+Although closely monitored in our class bubbles, the children are given the opportunity to take part in unstructured play which encourages them to develop their own games and rules.

 After a busy day, it’s time for you to go home!
 We will independently collect our things for home and all sit on the carpet together for a story.
 We will then line up on the playground and wait for your parents/carers to pick you up.
 Once one of the academy adults sees your parent/carer you will be called to go home, please do not leave the line unless an adult has called you.
 Unfortunately, we can’t let you go home with a different adult unless we have been told that you are being picked up by someone different.

 Note- As the year progresses, particularly into Spring Term 1 the children will no longer have continuous provision to begin to support their transition into Year 2.

 Here are some websites that may help your children with their learning: